School of Planning, Public Policy and Management News

 PPPM Class Hosts Information Session about AI for Salem Community Members

-On Monday, November 16, the Salem Public Library hosted a one-time collaboration between University of Oregon (UO) students from Professor Ric Stephen’s Green Cities PPPM (Planning, Public Policy and Management) 445 class and Salem residents eager to de
+On Monday, November 16, the Salem Public Library hosted a one-time collaboration between University of Oregon (UO) students from Professor Ric Stephen’s Green Cities PPPM (Planning, Public Policy and Management) 445 class and Salem residents eager to delve into the world of Artifi

 Department of Land Conservation and Development Honors PPPM Faculty and Alumni